patrickascher/gofer/docs/reference/go/auth.md

 ## ConfigureProvider

+!!! warning

+    A provider must have a map value in the json config.
+Maps with only a defined key will be irgnored at the moment.
+If you dont have any options, define `{foo:"bar"}` or something.
+The error has to get fixed in the config package.

 Must be used to configure the provider on webserver start.
 Because there can be different providers with different configurations, a map is passed as second argument.
 Please see the provider section for the different configuration parameters.